What is it like to live on Ulleungdo island in South Korea? How to prepare for moving to Ulleungdo island?

 Ulleungdo is one of the most stunning places I have ever seen.
-I work at 5 different little schools dotted around the island which is really fun.
+I work at five different little schools dotted around the island, which is really fun.

-Even the bus ride to my schools is beautiful.
-The road runs around the very edge of the island, so you have waves crashing on one side and these massive rocks erupting on the other.
+Even the bus ride to my school is beautiful.
+The road runs around the very edge of the island, so you have waves crashing on one side, and these massive rocks erupting on the other.

 Are there any bad things about Ulleungdo island that you don’t like?

-I have also come to learn to love the steep hills I walk up to get to my schools, it is really good exercise and the views are amazing.
+I have also come to learn to love the steep hills I walk up to get to my schools, it is excellent exercise, and the views are amazing.

-When the weather comes in and it is difficult to be out, then I do struggle with my small apartment.
+When the weather comes in, and it is challenging to be out, then I do struggle with my small apartment.
 It can sometimes be depressing to be stuck in a small space.